Peter Shalulile: Mamelodi Sundowns

 Shalulile signed for Mamelodi Sundowns at the end of the season.
 He scored 4 goals in his first 7 league appearances.
 Shalulile is the third Namibian player to join Mamelodi Sundowns after Ronnie 'The Magnet' Fillemon Kanalelo, who played for Sundowns between 1997 and 2005 and left winger Mohale Naruseb.

-On 22 April 2023 against CR Belouizdad in the CAF Champions League quarter finals, Shalulile became the latest player to join the list of prominent players who have managed to bag 100 goals or more in the Premiership, joining the likes of Siyabonga Nomvethe, Collins Mbesuma and Masandawana’s all-time top goal scorer, Daniel Mudau.
+On 22 April 2023 against CR Belouizdad in the CAF Champions League quarter finals, Shalulile became the latest player to join the list of prominent players who have managed to bag 100 goals or more in the Premiership, joining the likes of Siyabonga Nomvethe, Bradley Grobler, Collins Mbesuma and Masandawana’s all-time top goal scorer, Daniel Mudau.

+Young Africans S.C

+Shalulile signed for Young Africans in July 2026, with a signing fee of $700,000.